luis-mendes-95/Pro-Spector/README.md

 Pro-Spector is a prospectation app that helps sellers to manage their contacts and conversions, simply as that!

+# Running local:
+1) clone repository
+2) type "yarn" to install all libraries
+3) type "yarn start" to start application.

+# OR RUN IT ON DEPLOY LINK, AS BELOW:

 # Follow the steps to learn how to use:

 # Register and Login: